SteffenPL/steffenpl.github.io/site/src/content/blog/parameters-1.md

 slug: "parameters-1"
 ---

-# On the road of clean parameter estimation

 I recently gave a lecture on parameter estimation.
 While we covered some material and in the end people learned how to use Julia, it left me unsatisfied.
 In this and the following blog posts I want to document my journey in studying parameter estimation more deeply.

 ## The usual approach